Universal-Basic-Compute/serenissima/backend/docs/ais.md

 - Creates a more realistic economy with active resource flows
 - Allows AI citizens to participate fully in the production chain
 - Simulates the international trade that was vital to Venice's economy
-- Provides market demand for various resource types
+- Provides contract demand for various resource types

 ### Public Sell Management